sameersbn/docker-gitlab/README.md

 ##### `OAUTH_ALLOW_BYPASS_TWO_FACTOR`

-Comma separated list of oauth providers where users can sign in without using two-factor authentication (2FA).
-Defaults to `[]`.
+Specify oauth providers where users can sign in without using two-factor authentication (2FA).
+You can define this using an array of providers like `["twitter", "google_oauth2"]`.
+Setting this to `true` or `false` applies to all - allow all or none.
+Defaults to `false`.

 ##### `OAUTH_CAS3_LABEL`